SharePoint/sp-dev-docs/docs/schema/row-dsqueryresponse.md

 </tr>
 <tr class="even">
 <td align="left"><p><span class="placeholder">some_field</span>.</p></td>
 <td align="left"><p>Optional.
 The currency, number, and lookup field types in SharePoint Foundation may have a low-level formatting even before any HTML formatting is applied.
 For example, a negative currency value is enclosed in parentheses.
-The attribute of each such field is immediately followed by another attribute that has the same name, to which a &quot;.&quot; character is appended.
+The attribute of each such field is immediately followed by another attribute that has the same name, to which a "." character is appended.
 This attribute provides the field value as raw unformatted data.
-For example, a negative currency value is proceeded by a minus sign (&quot;-&quot;) and is not in parentheses.</p></td>
+For example, a negative currency value is proceeded by a minus sign ("-") and is not in parentheses.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p><span class="placeholder">some_booleanField</span>**.Value**</p></td>
 <td align="left"><p>Optional.
-Every **Boolean</span> attribute in the list item is followed by another attribute that has the same name, to which &quot;.Value&quot; is appended.
+Every **Boolean</span> attribute in the list item is followed by another attribute that has the same name, to which ".Value" is appended.
 This attribute gives the raw unlocalized form of the field value (1 or 0), whereas the main attribute for the **Boolean** field gives the value relativized to the website's locale.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p><span class="placeholder">some_date_time_field</span>**.ifnew**</p></td>
 <td align="left"><p>Optional. **1</span> if the date time value is recent enough to define the list item as new; otherwise, **0</span>.
-This attribute appears only if the <span class="placeholder">some_date_time_field** is &quot;Created_x0020_Date&quot;.</p></td>
+This attribute appears only if the <span class="placeholder">some_date_time_field** is "Created_x0020_Date".</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p><span class="placeholder">some_date_time_field</span>.</p></td>
 <td align="left"><p>Optional.
-If there is an attribute for a datetime field whose value is localized, there is also an attribute that has the same name, to which a &quot;.&quot; character is appended.
+If there is an attribute for a datetime field whose value is localized, there is also an attribute that has the same name, to which a "." character is appended.
 This attribute provides the raw value of a datetime field as stored in the content database in ISO8601 format.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p><span class="placeholder">some_date_time_field</span>**.DateOnly**</p></td>